KTH-EXPECA/devdocs/docs/tutorials/sshing_into_the_lab.md

     ``` text
     Host ExPECA # or whatever other name you wish to use to refer to this config
-        Hostname        130.237.53.70
+        Hostname        expeca.duckdns.org  # alternatively, use the IP directly: 130.237.53.70
         Port            2222
         IdentityFile    ~/.ssh/your_private_key # replace with your private key file name
-        User            your_username  # replace with your username
+        User            expeca  # alternatively, replace with your username
         ForwardAgent    yes # required for pivoting into other hosts
     ```